RM-Jensen/startup/README.md

 - **Text** - Text indicates how to login and hit (ask for another card from dealer).
 The application does not call for much text.
 - **Images** - Cardback images for the deck and house's cards are implemented.
 Same image is used as a placeholder for the player's cards, too - will be replaced once the application supports giving them actual cards.
 - **DB/Login** - Username and Password boxes with submit button for login.
 Scores shows different users' balances from the database.
-- **WebSocket** - Users are notified in real time when another user wins or loses a game.
+- **WebSocket** - Users are notified in real time on play and scores pages when another user wins or loses a game.
 - **Third Party Calls** - Balance sheet will use a third-party service to get conversion rate when showing values in Euros.